Srinanda-Yallapragada/pushbutton-arm-wrestling/README.md

 ## Lore

 At the beginning of all, there were two factions.
 The button Tappers, and the click buttoners.
 After being at their throats for over 300 decades, a fragile treaty was signed, and the open war became a quiet one.
 They disagreed on the most essential artifacts of life.
 Hair styles, fighting styles, taps vs clicks, green vs blue.
-Their differences never end, and now you have been dragged into their silent war....
+Their differences never end, and now you have been dragged into their silent war.... the conflict continues, through armwrestling!